DerSarco/clients/README.md

 The Application works only with an API, that you can find [here](https://github.com/sarcowww/clientsApi) exclusive developed for this.

-Please, configure the API and then continue with the net steps.
+Please, configure the API and then continue with the next steps.

 ## Installation